Bob Crane: Private life and murder

-Crane frequently videotaped and photographed his own sexual escapades.
+Crane frequently videotaped and photographed his own sexual encounters.
 During the run of Hogan, Dawson introduced Crane to John Henry Carpenter, a regional sales manager for Sony Electronics who often helped famous clients with their video equipment.
 The two men struck up a friendship and began visiting bars and nightclubs together.
 Crane attracted many women due to his celebrity status, and he introduced Carpenter to them as his manager.
 The two men videotaped their joint sexual encounters.
 Crane's son Scotty later insisted that all of the women were aware of the videotaping and consented to it, but several claimed that they had no idea that they had been recorded until they were informed by Scottsdale police after Crane's murder.
 During their friendship, Carpenter became national sales manager at the consumer electronics company Akai and arranged his business trips to coincide with Crane's touring schedule, allowing the two to continue videotaping their sexual encounters.